earth-metal/ugladq2/README.md

 New Console Variables
 --------------
-Version 0.97u adds the following console variables.
+uGladQ2 adds the following console variables.
 These are also toggle-able from the in-game menu.
 For all other commands see the original documentation for version 0.96 (included in the downloads at the link above).

 ctf_hook <0/1>: Default: ON.
 - Toggle "offhand hook" availability off/on in CTF matches.
-Also available from the in-game "CTF" menu.
+Available from the in-game "CTF" menu.

 NOTES
 1. Any active bots must be reloaded if changing this setting from the console.
 2. Bots don't use the regular grappling hook.

 ra_fastswitch <0/1>: Default: OFF.
 - Toggle "fast weapon switching" off/on in Rocket Arena matches.
-Also available from the in-game "RA2" menu.
+Available from the in-game "RA2" menu.

 Obsolete Variables
 --------------
 The following console variables are no longer in use.

 ra_playercycle <0/1>
 - Possibly intended for debugging.
 When set to "0" all observers in an arena were spawned into matches as participants regardless of team membership.
-Also removed from the in-game "RA2" menu.
+Removed from the in-game "RA2" menu.

 Legalities
 ---------------